 You can also make polenta cakes by baking or grilling the squares.
 I personally find pan-frying to be the quickest and easiest method.

-If you wanted to bake these, I would grease an aluminum foil lined baking sheet with baking spray, line the squares up on the sheet, spray the tops with the baking spray and bake at 400-425°F for about 10 minutes per side.
+If you wanted to bake these, I would grease a baking sheet, line the cakes up on the sheet, spray the tops with baking spray and bake at 400°-425°F for about 10 minutes per side.
 Spray the other side when you flip them over.

 This cheddar polenta with sausage skillet is another delicious way to add polenta into your dinner plans.